prody/ProDy-website/tutorials/watfinder_tutorial/additionalExamples.rst

 IPython notebook (ipynb): caseStudy6_tab2_4_

-The description of all cases are available in the supplementary file of WatFinder paper which will be available soon.
+The description of all cases are available in the supplementary file of WatFinder paper [JK24]_.
 Trejactories are in tutorial's files.